ch-andrei/VTAMIQ/README.md

 # VTAMIQ

-[October 4, 2021] Code to be released soon.
+[October 8, 2021] Readme and examples to be released soon.